danielmiless/Material-Simulations-Research/papers/README.md

 ## Notes

 - Keep source `.tex` files in version control
-- Generated `.pdf` files should be committed for easy access
+- Generated `.pdf` files are automatically placed in `updates/` directory and should be committed for easy access
 - Build artifacts (`.aux`, `.log`, `.out`, etc.) are gitignored and stored in `build/`
 - Use consistent citation styles (e.g., IEEE, APA, or journal-specific)
 - For Unicode characters in verbatim environments, use ASCII equivalents (e.g., `m^-1` instead of `m⁻¹`)